fossabot/trader.python/README.txt

 	Use bitfloor as the site name for Bitfloor
 	Use mtgox as the site name for Mt.
 Gox
 	Use btc-e as the site name for BTC-E
+	Use bitstamp as the site name for Bitstamp
 	Where it says "Enter an encryption password: (This is the password required to execute trades)" -For bitfloor this is your passphrase that you entered on the website.
-		-For mtgox You can create your own password, just make sure to remember it.
+		-For mtgox you Create your own password, just be sure to remember it.
-		-For btce You can create your own password, just make sure to remember it.
+		-For btce you Create your own password, just be sure to remember it.
+		-For bitstamp, there is no API Key or Secret.
+Use your user ID in place of "API Key" and Password in place of "API Secret" .
+You should provide an entirely different password to access the encrypted password. (to add a layer of security)

 INSTRUCTIONS: